 When we provide you with a recommendation, we have to act in your best interest and not put our interest ahead of yours.
 At the same time, the way we make money creates some conflicts with your interests.
-You shouldunderstand and ask us about these conflicts because they can affect the recommendations, we provide you.
-The following are two examples of potential conflicts to help you understand what this means.
+You should understand and ask us about these conflicts because they can affect the recommendations we provide you.
+Here are some examples to help you understand what this means.